valerianie/Assignment1/README.md

 - **InsectSprays** contains the counts of insects in agricultural experimental units treated with different insecticides.
 - **main_data** contains data on fertilizer consumptions in various countried from 2005-2011

-We made a pull request to https://github.com/gtarriba/GabrielRepo.
+We made two  pull requests:
+- The first one to https://github.com/gtarriba/GabrielRepo.
 We added message=FALSE in  swisspres.Rmd to suppress message in output.
+- The second one to https://github.com/ChristopherCosler/CollaborativeDataAnalysisChristopherAndLisa to suggest to add a citation of the R software.